Kinark/pesawise/docs/configuring-calculators.md

 #### Radio

 For the radios we don't use the `name` field.
 Since you can only choose one radio in a radio group, the labels will be the same as the values.
 And in order to declare the values/labels we define them in `options` field, separated by a comma (avoid white spaces for now).
-(I'll update this to achieve separated labels and values by utilizing multiple labels with comma in `name` field)
+(I'll update this to achieve separated labels and values by using multiple labels with comma in `name` field)

 ```javascript
 "variables" [